 Welcome to the Dalhousie University Libraries

 With five libraries, two learning commons, archival collections, a Geographical Information Sciences (GIS) Centre, and a Copyright Office, the libraries provide timely, context-sensitive service in person or online.
-Our University Librarian is Donna Bourne-Tyson.
+Our Dean of Libraries is Michael Vandenburg.
+The senior leadership team consists of Associate Deans and other key positions within the Dalhousie Libraries, as outlined in the organizational chart.

 We belong to Novanet, a consortium of Nova Scotian university and community college libraries.
 Through Novanet, our users can tap into the library resources of the other post-secondary institutions in the province, as well as Live Help, an instant-messaging service that puts users in touch with librarians for a live chat version of the traditional reference interview.
 In addition, Document Delivery can bring you resources from library collections beyond Dalhousie and the other Novanet libraries.